La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 birka
 : $x_1$ is an arm of $x_2$

-We use the same strategy for expressing family relationship:
+We use the same strategy for expressing family relationships:

 > **pa da bruna mi**
 > **mi se bruna pa da**